matsim-vsp/matsim-r/README.md

 ## Install

-You can install the package right now using:
+You can install the package right now:

+- If you don't already have devtools installed, first run this:
+  - `install.packages("devtools")` first

-`devtools::install_github("matsim-vsp/matsim-r")`
+- Then `devtools::install_github("matsim-vsp/matsim-r")`

 To install the package from specific branch use:
 `devtools::install_github("matsim-vsp/matsim-r",ref="{name of the branch}")`

-If you don't already have devtools:  `install.packages("devtools")` first!

 ## Build instructions